Businesses

 Our current business operations in northern Saskatchewan include the following:

 Cigar Lake is the world's second largest high-grade uranium deposit.
-The mine began operation in 2014 and has produced a total of 138.4 million pounds (100% basis) of uranium concentrates.
-It is one of our three material properties.
+The mine began operation in 2014, and is one of our three material properties.
 When at full production, the operation produces 18 million lbs (100% basis) of uranium annually.
 Our share is 9 million lbs.

 Cigar Lake was placed in a temporary state of care and maintenance for periods in 2020 and 2021.
 During that time, we monitored the pandemic situation and kept northern Saskatchewan communities informed.
 Exposure protocols were developed and implemented to ensure the protection of our workers, their families and their communities.
 Cigar Lake safely transitioned back into production in 2021.